vanminh1701/fcj-workshop-001/content/_index.md

   - create launch template to Add user_data to download cloudwatch agent and configuration from ssm
   - create ASG and scaling policy
   - Setup VPC private link for cloudwatch endpoint => add dns link to cw configuration
+TODO:
 1. CloudWatch alarm on specific error and send notification to Slack
   - setup metric filter and SNS topic
   - Lambda function to send request to webhook
-2. Config ALB + ACM and Cloudflare DNS
+2. Config ALB + ACM and Cloudflare DNS (research on Private CA)
-  - Route 53
-  - TODO: ALB => nginx server
+3. Create custom AMI for faster bootstrap instance
 */
 -->